JackLamb99/jdm-culture/README.md

 The colour scheme is inspired by vintage Japanese posters and car manuals, reinforcing cultural authenticity.
 A deep indigo and vivid red establish strong visual hierarchy, helping users focus on key elements, while muted tones and the *linen* background colour reduce eye strain for longer reading sessions.

-- Contrast and Legibility: The design uses light-on-dark and dark-on-light combinations that meet WCAG contrast guidelines for accessibility.
+- Contrast and Legibility - The design uses light-on-dark and dark-on-light combinations that meet WCAG contrast guidelines for accessibility.
-- Consistency: A limited but consistent palette is used across the site to reinforce a clear visual identity.
+- Consistency - A limited but consistent palette is used across the site to reinforce a clear visual identity.
-- Emotional Impact:
+- Emotional Impact
     - Red conveys excitement and speed, key elements of car culture.
     - Indigo represents technology and reliability.
     - Grey tones evoke modernity and balance the more vibrant accents.
-- Focus: Accent colours are strategically used for call-to-action buttons, hover states, and navigation to guide the user’s attention.
+- Focus - Accent colours are strategically used for call-to-action buttons, hover states, and navigation to guide the user’s attention.

 ### Imagery